ctross/DieTryin/README.md

 compile_data(path=path, game="WisdomData")
 ```

-In the above three examples, we had only one question per resondent.
+In the above three examples, we had only one question per respondent.
 However, it is common to ask the same respondent several questions during a single interview.
-The automatic data entry functions are vectorizable, so that many questions can be entered at once for a single respondet using the same header data:
+The automatic data entry functions are vectorizable, so that many questions can be entered at once for a single respondent using the same header data:

 ```{r}
 ################################### Now lets batch process binary data